paug/video-tools/doc/AUDIO_CONFIGURATION.md

 - Long press the "sync" button on the transmitter until "sync" blinks on the "receiver"
 - Press the "sync" button on the receiver
+- ⚠️Beware there are multiple frequency bands for RX/TX.
+Make sure your RX matches the TX

 ## Audio levels